Phylum: Magnoliophyta - Class: Equisetopsida - Order: Geraniales - Family: Geraniaceae

 Dusky Cranesbill is found throughout much of Europe, but in the UK it is mostly found in the vicinity of gardens from which it has escaped and become naturalised.

-The specimen shown on this page was photographed beside Lake Bled, in Slovenia, during July.
+The specimens shown on this page were photographed in France, Italy and Slovenia.